Loading

 News Media

-Written by: Ahmed El-Naggar At a time when everyone is being swept up by “trends” and the pursuit of instant fame, an academic and profes...
-Written by: Ahmed El-Naggar At a time when everyone is being swept up by “trends” and the pursuit of instant fame, an academic and professional voice emerges to sound a very different alarm.
-Our guest following the recent events is Dr. Ahmed Sherif, CEO of Alpha Centauri for marketing and medical conference organization, and co-founder of the International Association of Aesthetic and Urogenital Gynecology (IAAUG).
-Dr. Sherif holds an honorary PhD in Marketing and Business Administration from Lancaster Academy in the United Kingdom, as well as an MBA from Cairo University.
-Today, he presents a technical and strategic roadmap for escaping the social media trap and building true digital assets that artificial intelligence can genuinely understand and recognize.
-The Myth of “Partnership” with Social Media Platforms: Where Is the Real Problem?
-An audience member posed a direct question to Dr. Ahmed: You often describe the relationship with social media platforms as “slavery to algorithms,” yet some consider it a partnership.
-Where exactly is the problem?
-His response was clear and direct: The problem lies in the illusion of “loyalty.”
-In reality, it is nothing more than a temporary and unequal commercial transaction.
-Facebook, Instagram, and TikTok are profit-driven corporations.
-Their entire business model is built on converting your attention—and your audience’s attention—into paid advertising space.
+At a time when everyone is being swept up by “trends” and the pursuit of instant fame, an academic and professional voice emerges to sound a...
+At a time when everyone is being swept up by “trends” and the pursuit of instant fame, an academic and professional voice emerges to sound a very different kind of warning.
+Our guest following the events is Dr. Ahmed Sherif, CEO of Alpha Centauri for Marketing and Medical Conference Organization, and Co-Founder of the International Association of Aesthetic and Urogenital Gynecology (IAAUG).
+Dr. Sherif holds an honorary doctorate in Marketing and Business Administration from Lancaster Academy, United Kingdom, and an MBA from Cairo University.
+Today, he presents a technical and strategic roadmap for escaping the social media trap and building digital assets that artificial intelligence can truly understand.
+The Myth of Partnership with Social Media Platforms: Where Is the Problem?
+An attendee posed a question to Dr. Ahmed: You often describe the relationship with social media platforms as “slavery to algorithms,” while some view it as a partnership.
+Where is the problem?
+His answer was clear: The problem is that we assume there is “loyalty,” while in reality it is nothing more than a temporary and unfair commercial deal.
+Facebook, Instagram, and TikTok are profit-driven companies whose entire business model depends on converting your attention—and your audience’s attention—into paid advertising space.
 Algorithms have no loyalty to content creators.
-The shocking evidence?
-A medical page may have one million followers, yet a highly important post might organically reach only 300 people.
-But the moment you pay $500, the very same post suddenly reaches 50,000 users.
-This is not a content failure—it is a deliberately engineered system designed to force payment.
-When you build your audience there, you are effectively constructing a skyscraper on shifting sand—land you neither own nor control.
+The shocking evidence: You may own a medical page with one million followers, yet a critically important post reaches only 300 people organically.
+But once you pay $500, suddenly the same post reaches 50,000 people.
+This is not a failure of content; it is a deliberate engineering design meant to force you to pay.
+When you build your audience there, you are building a skyscraper on shifting sand that you do not own and whose rules you cannot control.
 Is Artificial Intelligence the Solution?
-And How Does It Treat Content?
-Dr. Sherif emphasizes: This is the fundamental turning point that many overlook.
-Artificial intelligence—large language models (LLMs) and RAG systems powering Google SGE and ChatGPT—does not read Instagram, Facebook, or TikTok content.
+And How Does It Handle Content?
+Dr. Ahmed Sherif emphasizes: This is the fundamental turning point that many people overlook.
+Artificial intelligence—Large Language Models (LLMs) and RAG systems relied upon by Google SGE and ChatGPT—do not read Instagram, Facebook, or TikTok content.
 Why?
-Because nearly 90% of content on these platforms is locked within closed systems, inaccessible to external search engines and indexing tools.
-To see this firsthand, try it yourself: Search for a topic within Facebook’s search bar.
-You’ll find shallow, often irrelevant results.
-But after a few minutes of scrolling, your feed suddenly fills with paid ads related to what you searched for.
-This is not coincidence—it’s a closed ecosystem designed primarily to monetize your behavior.
-AI, on the other hand, seeks open, indexable content: Clean HTML pages Scientific articles PDF documents Structured, accurate data AI does not understand emojis, does not recognize hashtags, and struggles to index short videos with no meaningful text.
-As a result, if your knowledge or expertise is trapped inside a 24-hour disappearing story, AI will never see you.
-Is a Website Still Just a “Digital Business Card” for Doctors?
-Dr. Ahmed Sherif answers decisively: The era of websites as mere logos and CVs is over.
-Today, a website is a strategic knowledge repository.
-Smart websites are built to communicate with AI in its own language, using: Structured data (Schema Markup) In-depth, authoritative articles Detailed answers to specialized medical questions For example, instead of stating “We perform cosmetic surgeries,” a doctor publishes an article titled: “The Medical Difference Between Cosmetic Abdominoplasty and Post-Pregnancy Diastasis Repair.”
-This depth trains AI to associate the physician’s name with precision, trust, and professionalism.
-Those who do this now are securing their position in the AI knowledge ecosystem for years to come.
-Should We Abandon Social Media Altogether?
-Dr. Sherif clarifies: I am not calling for abandonment—but for redefining its role.
-Social platforms are no longer the final stage of exposure.
-They have become recruitment channels.
-Their function today is: Attract attention → Redirect users to your website → Convert them into email subscribers → Then into real patients or clients.
-This is the concept of owning your audience, rather than renting it inside platforms where you neither control data nor rules.
-Finally: Where Does the Human Element Fit in an AI-Driven World?
-Dr. Sherif concludes: While AI prioritizes information quality, real trust is built through human presence.
-AI does not trust a robot pretending to be human—it trusts a real human who documents authentic expertise.
-That is why, alongside scientific articles, professionals must strengthen their human presence through: Live events and talks Patient testimonials Real, unfiltered videos Honest content that reflects true personality This content should then be documented and preserved on the website—turning it into a lasting digital asset, not a fleeting trend.
-It is worth noting that Dr. Ahmed Sherif holds an honorary PhD in Marketing and Business Administration from Lancaster Academy (UK), an MBA and Business Administration Diploma from the Faculty of Commerce at Cairo University, and currently serves as CEO of Alpha Centauri and co-founder of the International Association of Aesthetic and Urogenital Gynecology (IAAUG).
+Because 90% of the content on these platforms is access-restricted within the platform itself, and external search engines are not allowed to crawl or index it.
+To see this for yourself: Search for something using Facebook’s internal search—you’ll find shallow and often irrelevant results.
+But after just five minutes of browsing, your timeline suddenly turns into paid ads related to what you searched for.
+This is not a coincidence; it is a closed system whose primary purpose is to force you to pay.
+Artificial intelligence, on the other hand, searches for open, indexable content: Clean HTML, scientific articles, PDF files, and structured, precise information.
+It does not understand emojis, does not recognize hashtags, and struggles to index short videos without text.
+Therefore: If your knowledge or expertise is trapped in a “story” that disappears after 24 hours, AI will never see you.
+Is the Website Still Just a “Showcase” for Physicians?
+Dr. Ahmed Sherif answers decisively: The era of the website as merely a logo and résumé is over.
+Today, the website has become a strategic knowledge repository.
+Smart websites are built to communicate with artificial intelligence in its own language through: • Structured data (Schema Markup) • In-depth, precise articles • Detailed answers to specialized questions For example: Instead of writing “We perform cosmetic procedures,” publish an article titled: “The Medical Difference Between Cosmetic Abdominoplasty and Postpartum Diastasis Recti Repair.”
+This depth trains artificial intelligence to associate the physician’s name with: precision, trust, and professionalism.
+Those who do this today are securing a place in the AI’s memory for years to come.
+Are We Calling for Abandoning Social Media?
+Dr. Ahmed Sherif clarifies: I am not calling for abandoning it, but for restructuring its role.
+Social media is no longer a final display platform; it has become a recruitment channel.
+Its function now is: Attract the audience → Direct them to your website → Convert them into email subscribers → Then into real clients or patients.
+This is the concept of owning the audience, rather than renting it within a platform whose data you do not own and whose rules you cannot control.
+Finally: Where Does the Human Element Go Amid Machine Dominance?
+Dr. Ahmed Sherif responds: Although artificial intelligence seeks information quality, real trust is built through human presence.
+AI does not trust a robot that writes like a human; it trusts a real human documenting real expertise.
+Therefore, alongside scientific articles, human presence must be strengthened through: • Live sessions • Patient testimonials • Authentic, unfiltered videos of the physician • Honest content that reflects the doctor’s true personality This content should then be documented and preserved on the website to become a permanent digital asset, not just a fleeting trend.

 Looking for a strategic partner for growth, leadership, or your next big event?